-How should I prepare before I arrive for my massage?
+How should I prepare for my bodywork session?

-You’ll be more comfortable if you eat lightly or postpone eating until after your massage.
+You’ll be more comfortable if you eat lightly or postpone eating until after your session.

-Arriving a few minutes early will help you begin to relax sooner and ensure that your massage begins on time.
+Arriving a few minutes early will help you begin to relax sooner and ensure that your session begins on time.

 Be sure to turn your cellphone off so that it doesn’t disturb you during your time of relaxation.